| Written by Mark Buzinkay

 Cryogenic Cooling: For goods that require ultra-low temperatures, such as certain pharmaceuticals, cryogenic cooling comes into play.
 Liquid nitrogen, carbon dioxide and other substances can achieve temperatures as low as -150°C.

 Data Loggers and Remote Monitoring: Data loggers, small devices that record temperature over time, are crucial for goods in transit.
 Coupled with remote monitoring technologies, stakeholders can access this data in real-time, from anywhere in the world.
-After the journey, data loggers provide a detailed temperature record, ensuring that products have been maintained within the required range.
+After the journey, data loggers provide a detailed temperature record, ensuring that products are within the required range.

 RFID Technology: Radio Frequency Identification (RFID) tags, when combined with temperature sensors, provide a two-fold advantage.
 They not only track the product's location but also its temperature, ensuring that goods are always in the right place at the right temperature.
 Read more about cold chain tracking...